m-mayday/game-translations/Atelier Marie GB/README.md

   * **If playing on real hardware, be mindful that this increases power consumption.**

 # Important!
-**I've seen some issues when using mGBA (even the retroarch core), like certain text boxes/lines not showing up when checking out items or recipes.
+* **I've seen some issues when using mGBA (even the retroarch core), like certain text boxes/lines not showing up when checking out items or recipes.
 This happens with the original game as well, so please use a different emulator!**
+* The patch is based on the SGB enhanced version of the game.
+If it's not working right for you, that might be the issue.

 ## Notes
 I tried to keep character/item/location names consistent with the ones used recently in Atelier Marie Remake.
 In cases where that wasn't possible, I leaned on the translation of Atelier Marie + Elie by the Atelier Traduction team http://ateliertraduction.forumactif.org